zinikiGareth/blueberries/api/index.md

 method is called from the containing blueberry, both of these objects are referenced from within the containing blueberry and thus no references are needed to the contents of the nested BlueberryVariety.

+There is also (picking up and repeating a loose end from elsewhere), probably the need to support the notion of adding a "tree" of BlueberrySeeds to a punnet and expecting it to automatically grow them into a full UI.
+This is needed to support the "Recipe" functionality in Ziniki.

 ## Blueboard